 - Sober orgasms rock – whatever your gender or sexuality.
 You are more likely to get the orgasm you want if all of those involved are concentrating on the task at hand!

 - P.S alcohol and viagra is a bad-bad combo!

 So, what are you waiting for?

 **Note: The topic of sober sex is one that could be explored again and again.
 The subject of sex alone can mean something different for everyone.
 As a white cisgender female, I am aware that my perspective is somewhat vanilla and doesn’t speak for everyone, so I endeavour to gain as much input from others on the subject as possible – but it can be difficult to encourage people to engage and tell their story on what is such a sensitive topic for many.
-If you’d like to share your story then you can do so in self-confidence by emailing me, it will remain anonymous and your details will not be shared.
-We’ll soon be releasing a typeform link which will enable you to share your story completely anonymously with no contact info, so keep your eyes peeled on our newsletter and social pages in the next couple of weeks.
-In the meantime you can reach me at email@example.com.
+If you’d like to share your story then you can do so in self-confidence by emailing the Club Soda team, it will remain anonymous and your details will not be shared.